Hurudza/.github/profile/README.md

 ## Contact

-If you have any questions about our project or would like to get involved, please feel free to contact us at contact@hurudza.com.
+If you have any questions about our project or would like to get involved, please feel free to contact us at contact@octadot.co.
 We look forward to hearing from you!